Friday, June 5, 2015

 Battle Ship USS Massachusetts (BB-58)

-The battleship was partly under Braganza Bridge.
+The battleship was partly under the Braganza Bridge.

-All in the same area was the Railroad Museum which was closed.
+All in the same area was the Railroad Museum, which was closed.

 Railroad Museum